Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Remark on entanglement negativity

 {~} \\

-In contrast, we cannot derive a similar inequality to \eqref{ineq_quantum_correlation_negativity_1D} for 1D quantum Gibbs states if we consider the entanglement negativity.
-This point is explained as follows.
-As shown in Lemma~\ref{lemma_quantum_belief}, we have derived
+By contrast, an inequality similar to \eqref{ineq_quantum_correlation_negativity_1D} cannot be derived for 1D quantum Gibbs states if entanglement negativity is considered.
+This is explained as follows.
+As shown in Lemma~\ref{lemma_quantum_belief}, the following was derived: